 A lot of people seem to have had success just adding an emitter-follower between the TV and ULA pin 16, but that didn’t do anything at all.
 I also tried dropping the voltage using one or multiple diode drops right after the emitter-follower, but that didn’t seem to have much of an effect.

 The video signal looked off on the oscilloscope, but to be honest I hadn’t seen a black and white composite signal on an oscilloscope before.
 I did some digging, and found the problem: there’s no black porch!
 Fortunately, that applies to many ZX81s, and there are people who have thought about the problem.
-For example, check out page: http://zx.zigg.net/misc-projects/ (or the accompanying video: https://www.youtube.com/watch?v=1irH3KuGyl0)
+For example, check out this page: http://zx.zigg.net/misc-projects/ (or the accompanying video: https://www.youtube.com/watch?v=1irH3KuGyl0)

 I used this person’s 555-based circuit, which wouldn’t immediately work.
 After some thinking and probing and staring at the oscilloscope, I found that the voltage during the horizontal blank wasn’t low enough to trigger the 555 (it has to be less than one third of the 555’s main input voltage).
 I added a resistor divider and suddenly had a beautiful signal!!
 This was the first time I ever saw a ZX81 boot up properly.